davisdude/Stately/README.md

 ```
 - `State:addState` does _not_ error when you try to add a new state.
 Stateful will error if you try to add a state that the class already has.
 Stately will *not*.

+##Requirements
+Make sure you are using Lua 5.2 and this slightly modified version of [classic](https://github.com/davisdude/Stately/tree/master/Tests/classic.lua)..

 ##License
 A state library made in Lua
 Copyright (C) 2015 Davis Claiborne